We Made A Yard, Half 1

 I repurposed the cellar bricks as pathways, many pathways, inside the rear yard.

-This rear yard, the first yard to the cottage, was a means away: all through a smaller yard behind the house, then dangle a correct, open the pale blue gate and transfer down a slender passage.
+This rear yard, the first yard to the cottage, was a means away: all through a smaller yard the house, then dangle a correct, open the pale blue gate and transfer down a slender passage.
 Later, I planted this shady little passage with ferns and named it, imaginatively, the Fern Stroll.
 Jim checked out me for a second and often known as me a pretentious knob.
 Which, in actuality, was sincere.

 It was this larger, main yard that clinched the house-deal for us.
 If we had been going to reside in the midst of nowhere, comparatively, we wished a biggish yard.
 We wished chickens, we wished log outlets, a coal bunker, fruit bushes.
 We wished to develop greens, we wished to be Tom Good.
 Or Barbara.
 The sooner proprietor grew her greens proper right here and, for a few years, she’d dug in compost and he or she’d dug in manure.
 We appeared skyward and humbly thanked her.
 The soil was rich and crumbly and sweet smelling.
 Nevertheless, as her effectively being deteriorated, tending an infinite kitchen yard turned an extreme quantity of for her and the plot slipped into neglect.